Icinga/icinga2/doc/06-distributed-monitoring.md

 the `node wizard` command.
 If you prefer to do an automated installation, please refer to the [automated setup](06-distributed-monitoring.md#distributed-monitoring-automation) section.

-Install the [Icinga 2 package](02-installation.md#setting-up-icinga2) and setup the required [plugins](02-installation.md#setting-up-check-plugins) if you haven't done so already.
+Follow the [installation instructions](02-installation.md) for the Icinga 2 package and the required check plugins if you haven't done so already.

 **Note**: Windows is not supported for a master node setup.